-The Council is carrying a significant provision of £5.946m (£7.616m in 2018/19) for the repayment of any successful NDR appeals upheld by the Government's Valuation Office Agency.
+The Council is carrying a significant provision of £6.024m (£5.947m in 2019/20) for the repayment of any successful NDR appeals upheld by the Government's Valuation Office Agency.
 Prior to the introduction of the Retained Business Rate Scheme the cost of these appeals were met by the national pool administered by central government, but now the council is liable for 49% of the cost of appeals.
-In 2018/19 the council was in a 99% retention pilot scheme, this ended on 31/03/19 and the council have reverted back to retaining 49% of its business rates.